Change a Kiddo’s Christmas w/ Operation Christmas Child

 More Christmas

-If you love to find ways to give back and make a difference, you’re going to love this inspiring & affordable way to make a child’s (or many kids) Christmas extra special this year.
+If you like to find ways to give back and make a difference around the holidays, you’ll love this inspiring and affordable way to make a child’s Christmas extra special.
+Plus, with Christmas still a ways away, it’s a great time to scout some deals and start gathering these small gifts!

 How does Operation Christmas Child work?